storageos/storageos.github.io/_docs/operations/external-kv.md

 It is highly recommended to keep the cluster backed up and ensure high availability of its data.
 It is also important to keep the latency between StorageOS nodes and the etcd replicas low.
-Deploying an etcd cluster in a different datacenter or region can make StorageOS detect etcd nodes as lost because of latency.
+Deploying an etcd cluster in a different datacenter or region can make StorageOS detect etcd nodes as unavilable because of latency.

-> It is out of the scope of StorageOS to maintain the integrity and availability of the etcd
-> cluster.
-The user must ensure a proper function of that cluster.
-However,
-> StorageOS will try its best to mitigate, for as long as possible, any etcd
-> outage.
-Volumes mounted will keep working and read-write operations will keep
-> operating as normal.
+*StorageOS cannot be held responsible for supporting an external etcd cluster.*

 &nbsp; <!-- this is a blank line -->

 # Suggested Deployment Models

+> Depending on the orchestrator used, ways of supplying environment variables
-> According to the StorageOS installation procedure, the examples might differ.
+> to StorageOS containers differ.
+The following examples work with both
-> The following examples are available for both Kubernetes and Openshift.
+> Kubernetes and Openshift.

 ## Etcd cluster-operator
 Etcd can be deployed in Kubernetes using the official [etcd-operator](